 Are there diverse civilian impressions or does the group have a particular civilian impression?

 Some groups post their event schedules on their websites; you may want to attend an event as a spectator and visit with a group(s) to see if a particular group is for you.
-You can find Civil War era reenactment and living history groups in Texas through the internet, the various hobby forums and list serves and in hobby publications.
+You can find Civil War era reenactment and living history groups through the internet on Facebook, the various hobby forums and list serves and in hobby publications.

 Another option is to participate in living history as an independent with no official affiliation with any particular group.
 As an independent, you meet your own standards of authenticity and event participation rather than a group’s.
 You will need to do your own research to find events you want to attend and to reach the authenticity level you want to obtain.
 You will also want to participate on the various hobby forums and list serves to network with other living history participants.
 This website can help you with some of that research.

 You will need to develop your own impression(s) as there is no group impression to direct you.
 This may take a bit more research depending on how in depth you want to go and what is expected at the events you attend.
 Also, since there is no group activity, you will want to develop activities that you can do independently at events.

 Being an independent does not mean going alone, however; several events offer opportunities for independent civilians to participate in living history scenarios with other event participants either directly or intermittently throughout the event.
 Contact the event organizers ahead of time and ask if there are any civilian scenarios planned and how you can participate.

 It is also possible to participate in both worlds—be a member of a group and still have a certain level of autonomy, attending events and participating in activities outside any group you may belong to.
 As you participate in the hobby you may find that you have outgrown the group and/or impression you started with.
 Don’t feel you are locked into one way of participating or you must remain with the same group you started with.
 The best way to participate in this hobby is the way that makes it fun for you.

 Following are links to a few civilian living history groups.